Alan Oakes: Midfielder at Manchester City

 They could only manage a tenth-place finish in 1969–70, but found success in the cup competitions; Oakes featured 49 times in English domestic competitions.
 He played in the League Cup final at Wembley, which ended in a 2–1 victory over West Bromwich Albion.
-He also played in the final of the European Cup Winners' Cup, which ended in 2–1 victory over Górnik Zabrze at the Ernst-Happel-Stadion in Vienna.
+He also played in the final of the European Cup Winners' Cup, which ended in a 2–1 victory over Górnik Zabrze at the Ernst-Happel-Stadion in Vienna.

-He played 34 games in 1970–71 as City dropped to 11th, before making 34 appearances in 1971–72, helping the club to a fourth-place finish, a single point behind champions Derby County.
+He played 34 games in 1970–71 as City dropped to 11th before making 34 appearances in 1971–72, helping the club to a fourth-place finish, a single point behind champions Derby County.
 As other teams pulled out, Manchester City agreed to take part in the 1972 FA Charity Shield, and they took the shield back to Maine Road with a 1–0 win over Aston Villa at Villa Park.
 However, he was restricted to just 15 appearances in 1972–73, as City ended the campaign in 11th place under the management of Johnny Hart.
 Oakes returned to post 33 appearances in 1973–74, the season in which Denis Law famously sent Manchester United out of the top-flight.
 New boss Tony Book failed to bring back the glory years for Manchester City though, despite Oakes making 43 appearances in 1974–75.
 Playing 50 games in 1975–76, his final honour with the club was the League Cup medal he picked up in 1976, with a 2–1 victory over Newcastle United.

 His last appearance for Manchester City came on 4 May 1976, coming on as substitute for Mike Doyle against rivals Manchester United at Old Trafford.
 In his time at Maine Road, Oakes had become part of more trophy winning sides than any other Manchester City player in history.
 He was voted the club's Player of the Year in 1975.
 Amongst footballing figures of his era, Oakes was renowned for his professionalism; the great Liverpool manager Bill Shankly described him as "exactly the kind of player youngsters should use as a model".
 He made 680 league and cup appearances for Manchester City, scoring 33 goals.
 The only City player to come close to his record was Joe Corrigan, a goalkeeper who played alongside Oakes for nine years.
 Oakes was inducted into the Manchester City Hall of Fame in 2005.